-Filter types offered:
+Three filter types are offered:

 - Single-use filters which feature fiberglass media and are designed to be used once and discarded.
-These are standard on all but electric heat units. - Permanent metal filters which may be removed for cleaning and reused numerous times.
-These are standard on electric heat units. - Renewable media filters, which consist of a heavyduty, painted-metal structural frame and renewable Fiberglass media. - Optional Merv 8, 11 or 13 filters are available for fieldinstallation on units with EC motors.
+These are standard on all but electric heat units. - Permanent metal filters may be removed for cleaning and reused numerous times, standard on electric heat units. - Renewable media filters, consist of a heavy-duty, painted-metal structural frame and renewable fiberglass media.